satishkarki/Notes/git/Git.md

 When we push our source code in the remote repository then we can use git ignore to exclude sensitive files likes API keys, passwords and even the local setting files, which is just local to our settings.
 One example of unwanted file is DS_Store file.

+- You can get pre-built template for gitignore file from this [repository](https://github.com/github/gitignore)

 ```bash
 # Create a .gitignore file
 touch .gitignore